cguth7/cguth7.github.io/_posts/2021-02-03-agent-evaluation.md

 opponent chance nodes have only one child each since their chance information is unknown to the other player.

-Instead of walking the full game tree or even the information set trees, we can improve the algorithm by walking only the public tree and visiting each state only once.
+Instead of walking the full game tree or even the information set trees, it was shown that we can improve the algorithm by walking only the public tree and visiting each state only once.
 When we reach a terminal node such as “A,B,X,Y”, this means that player 1 could be in nodes A or B as viewed by player 2 and that player 2 could be in nodes X